Do Go On - 207 - The Golden State Killer

 So yeah, the case is still ongoing.

-Wow, I would literally move.
+I would literally move.

 Totally.

-I would move away from that barrier.
+I would move away from that area.

-No doubt about it, especially if you had a family, no way.
+Especially if you had a family, no way.

-No, I'm out, I'm out.
+No, I'm out.

 Okay, I'm getting a new job.